You’re currently reading Chapter 11 of The Ultimate Guide to Growing Your E-mail List.

 Your website name matters SO much less than everything else in your business (and you can always change it down the line) that I wouldn’t spend more than a day or a few hours choosing the name.

-You can brainstorm a few names, create a short-list of them, talk to your friends or First 100 Fans about them, and pick a winner.
+You can brainstorm a few names, take a look at easy blog networks for inspiration, create a short-list of them, talk to your friends or First 100 Fans about them, and pick a winner.

 Here are 3 guidelines I WOULD follow for choosing a great name: